-Faced with labor shortages and disruption to their supply chain, organizations are using automation to increase their productivity and add to their bottom line—and so should you.
+Companies worldwide are facing labor shortages and disruption to their supply chain as a result of uncertain conditions around the economy, the political landscape and more.
+Many organizations are using automation to increase their productivity and add to their bottom line—and so should you.

 Here are the hottest automation trends that are revolutionizing the logistics sector.

 Warehouses have always stressed connectivity.
 However, the development of 5G and the Internet-of-Things (IoT) has raised the bar to another level.

 The proliferation of IoT warehouse devices (like Industrial PC’s embedded computers) on machines, products, facilities and even people is effectively making warehouse aisles transparent.